The boy raped three times in a year by a preacher

 Video

-"Akram" who was raped by a preacher at the age of 14, has revealed horrific details of the crime.
+"Akram", who was raped by a preacher at the age of 14, has revealed horrific details of the crime.
+In India, a culture of silence surrounds cases of sexual assault on boys.

+He has found support among family and friends and is now helping other victims break their silence.

+In order to protect "Akram's" identity we have disguised his identity and given him a false name.

 -